KLOC-Karsten/ada_projects/calliope_v20/read_temperature/README.md

 # Read Temperature

-In this example, the temperature from the microcontroller is shown in the displayed.
+In this example, the temperature from the microcontroller and the motion sensor (BMX055) is displayed.
+Note that the Calliope mini uses different pins for the I2C interface.

 ## Building